-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States (GAS); and the audit guide.
-Our responsibilities under those standards and the Audit Guide are further described in the "Auditor's Responsibilities for the Audit of Compliance" section of our report.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America (GAAS); the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and the Audit Guide.
+Our responsibilities under those standards and the Audit Guide are further described in the Auditors' Responsibilities for the Audit of Compliance section of our report.

-THE POWER OF BEING UNDERSTOOD AUDIT | TAX | CONSULTING We are required to be independent of the Authority and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe that our audit provides a reasonable basis for our opinion on compliance for the major HUD program.
-Our audit does not provide a legal determination of the Authority's compliance.
+We are required to be independent of the Authority to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for the major HUD program.
+Our audit does not provide a legal determination of the Authority's compliance with the compliance requirements referred to above.